sodenn/lexical-beautiful-mentions/README.md

 [Demo](https://lexical-beautiful-mentions-docs.vercel.app/)

-A mentions plugin for the lexical editor. lexical is an extendable text editor for the web build by Meta.
-While the lexical playground offers a basic mentions plugin for demo purposes, this plugin is more advanced and offers the following features:
+A mentions plugin for the [lexical editor](https://lexical.dev/). lexical is an extendable text editor for the web build by Meta.
+While the lexical playground offers a basic mentions plugin for demo purposes, this plugin is more advanced and offers more features.

 - **Customizable triggers**: Use characters, words or regular expressions as triggers for mentions.
 - **Editing mentions outside the editor**: Programmatically insert, delete, or rename mentions via the `useBeautifulMentions` hook.